 Vintage baseball cards on a budget for the fan who likes a little history with his cardboard.

-They’re all 40 years or older now.
+They’re all a bit long in the tooth now, these old pieces of cardboard.
 Enough time has gone by to make Topps baseball cards from the 1960s truly vintage.
-Not enough time has gone by to render them prohibitively expensive for those who still want nice cards for their buck.
+Not enough time has gone by, though, to render them prohibitively expensive for those who still want nice cards for their buck.

-The cards issued in this decade had a decidedly cool appeal.
+The cards issued in the 60s had a decidedly cool appeal.
 Printing technology improved and so did the images coming out of those wax packs.

 1960 Topps Bill Mazeroski: Maz slayed the mighty Yankees with one swing at Forbes Field that October.
 His home run is among the five most famous in history.
 If you’re in Pittsburgh, it’s probably number one.
 His card was in the first series that year and the fact that he’s a Hall of Famer makes the price pretty sweet.
 A very nice one shouldn’t cost more than $50.

-1961 Topps Yankees team: The ’61 Yankees aren’t the ’27 Yankees, but they are still revered among fans.
+1961 Topps New York Yankees Team: The ’61 Yankees aren’t the ’27 Yankees, but they are still revered among fans.
 Mantle, Maris, Yogi, Ford.
 One of the all-time great teams.
+Most team cards aren’t sexy but this one is pretty iconic when you look back on things.
 Not hard to find at $50-75.

 1963 Topps San Musial: Stan the Man first showed up on baseball cards in the late 1940s.
 By ’63 he was wrapping up his long and amazing career.
 Looking a bit long in the tooth, but it’s worth buying this card just to turn it over and look at his stats from a career that took him from post-WW II America to the start of Vietnam. $90-110.